awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 Aurora uses a *copy\-on\-write protocol* to create a clone\.
 This mechanism uses minimal additional space to create an initial clone\.
 When the clone is first created, Aurora keeps a single copy of the data that is used by the source Aurora DB cluster and the new \(cloned\) Aurora DB cluster\.
 Additional storage is allocated only when changes are made to data \(on the Aurora storage volume\) by the source Aurora DB cluster or the Aurora DB cluster clone\.
 To learn more about the copy\-on\-write protocol, see [How Aurora cloning works](#Aurora.Managing.Clone.Protocol)\.

 Aurora cloning is especially useful for quickly setting up test environments using your production data, without risking data corruption\.
-You can use clones for many types of short\-lived applications, such as the following:
+You can use clones for many types of applications, such as the following:
 + Experiment with potential changes \(schema changes and parameter group changes, for example\) to assess all impacts\.
 + Run workload\-intensive operations, such as exporting data or running analytical queries on the clone\.
 + Create a copy of your production DB cluster for development, testing, or other purposes\.